 Taking Your Case to Court, If Necessary

 Sometimes, insurance companies refuse to offer a fair settlement, leaving no choice but to take the case to court.
-The best personal injury attorneys will have experience handling all aspects of litigation and trial preparation, including:
+The best personal injury attorneys will have experience handling all aspects of litigation and trial preparation, including:- Filing necessary paperwork within the statute of limitations

 - Preparing evidence and arguments to present in court